 Richmond Park is home to Pembroke Lodge, the Isabella Plantation, which is a 40 acre woodland garden set within a Victorian woodland plantation planted in the 1830’s – it is best known for its evergreen azaleas, which line the ponds and streams and at their peak of flower in late April and early May.

-- Walk a couple of minutes to Gunnersbury train station and take the District line toward Richmond.
+Public Transport: Walk a couple of minutes to Gunnersbury train station and take the District line toward Richmond.
 Get off at Richmond station and exit the station and turn right on The Quadrant.
 Walk along The Quadrant and turn left at the end of the road and keep going straight past Odeon Cinema.
 Take the left road, Hill Rise and continue straight onto Richmond Hill road until you reach the park.